4.1. Pay Anyone Payments

 Depending on your Account, you or an Authorised User may be able to transfer funds from your Account to another bank account through Electronic Banking.
-Please refer to the relevant Account Terms and Conditions to see if this feature is available for your Account (note: a funds transfer cannot be made from a Macquarie Credit Card).
+Please refer to the relevant Account Terms and Conditions to see if this feature is available for your Account (note: a Pay Anyone Payment cannot be made from a Macquarie Credit Card).

 Processing your instructions

-To make a funds transfer, you or an Authorised User will need the following information for the account you wish to transfer to:
+To make a Pay Anyone Payment, you or an Authorised User will need the following information for the account you wish to transfer to:

 - the account number; and

 You or the Authorised User must select the Account from which the payment will be made, and may also elect to provide a reference description of the transaction.

 Once a Pay Anyone Payment instruction has been accepted by us, it cannot be cancelled except if it is a scheduled Pay Anyone Payment.

 You or an Authorised User can arrange to make a Pay Anyone Payment on a future date, including on a recurring basis.

 A scheduled Pay Anyone Payment may not be processed for a number of reasons, including if, on the day the scheduled Pay Anyone Payment is due:

 For scheduled processing times, refer to our website.